uwindsorcss/hub/app/views/pages/GUIDE.markdown

   - Note: Bailey recommends taking this course online instead of in-class (if available).
 There are no assignments (only the midterm and final) and the midterms were all online, therefore open book.
 Read the textbook thoroughly and you will do well.
 - **ECON-1110 Introduction to Economics II**
 - **COMP-2067 Programming for Beginners**
-- **COMP-2057 Intro to the Internet** - Eric found this course *very* easy, just simple HTML/CSS assignments.
+- **COMP-2057 Intro to the Internet** - Simple HTML/CSS assignments.
-- **COMP-2097 Social Media and Mobile Technology for End Users** - Eric found this course easy but busy with assignments/projects.
+- **COMP-2097 Social Media and Mobile Technology for End Users** - A bit busy with assignments/projects but still overall very easy
-- **COMP-2707 Advanced Website Design** - Eric found this course easy (HTML, CSS, a bit of Javascript) but a lot of work with assignments/projects.
+- **COMP-2707 Advanced Website Design** - Easy exams, covers HTML, CSS, a bit of Javascript but a lot of work with assignments/projects

 #### School Resources
 - [List of different degrees/specializations in Computer Science with their course requirements](https://web4.uwindsor.ca/units/registrar/calendars/undergraduate/cur.nsf/982f0e5f06b5c9a285256d6e006cff78/40a4d00a28a9d3e685257362006c8367!OpenDocument)